hvbr1s/certobot/pinecone_pipeline/update_scripts/md_output/invariants.md

 In general, you should be cautious of invariants that depend on an environment.

+(invariant-filters)=
-## Filters
+Filters

 For performance reasons, you may want to avoid checking that an invariant is preserved by a particular method or set of methods.
 Invariant filters provide a method for skipping verification on a method-by-method basis.

-Filtering out methods while checking invariants is unsound.
-If you are filtering out a method because the invariant doesn't pass, consider using a preserved block instead; this allows you to add assumptions in a fine-grained way (although preserved blocks can also be unsound).
+{caution} Filtering out methods while checking invariants is {term}`unsound`.
+If you are filtering out a method because the invariant doesn't pass, consider using a `preserved` block instead; this allows you to add assumptions in a fine-grained way (although `preserved` blocks can also be unsound).

 To filter out methods from an invariant, add a filtered block after the expression defining the invariant.
 The body of the filtered block must contain a single filter of the form var -&gt; expr, where var is a variable name, and expr is a boolean